istio/ztunnel/ARCHITECTURE.md

 * The admin port must be only on localhost, and it should be on the admin thread for isolation
 * The metrics port should be on the admin thread to avoid isolation.
   This *could* be on the readiness port, but historically we had found that the stats query can be very expensive and lead to tail latencies in the data plane.

+**NOTE** Networking policy must allow inbound and outbound traffic on port 15008 for all application pods, for the ambient mesh to function.
+The other ports are not relevant for pod-to-pod communication within the ambient mesh, and are only used for traffic redirection and categorization within the application pod's network namespace, or for metrics/readiness scraping of the ztunnel pod itself.
+See the Istio documentation [Ambient and Kubernetes NetworkPolicy](https://istio.io/latest/docs/ambient/usage/networkpolicy/) for more details.